fastify/fastify-funky/README.md

   // Same as above
   return () => { return { id: 1} }

-  // This will propagate to fastify error handler, which by default will return 500: Internal server error return either.left(new Error('Invalid state'))
+  // This will propagate to fastify error handler, which by default will result in a response 500: Internal server error return either.left(new Error('Invalid state'))

   // Same as above